PiyaphatC/PiyaphatC/README.md

 - 👋 Hi, I’m Park
 - 👀 I’m interested in data-driven models for river morphology and the natural regime.
-- 🌱 Currently, I'm a master student at Water Resouces engineering, Penn State.
+- A former master student at Water Resouces engineering, Penn State.
+- 🌱 Currently, I'm an ecohydrologist at RID, Thailand.
 - 📫 How to reach me pmc5570@psu.edu

 <!---